dell/common-github-actions/docs/CONTRIBUTING.md

 4. If other code changes have merged into the upstream main branch, perform a rebase of those changes into your branch.
 5. Open a [pull request](#pull-requests) between your branch and the upstream main branch.
 6. Once your pull request has merged, your branch can be deleted.

-Release branches will be created from the main branch near the time of a planned release when all features are completed.
-Only critical bug fixes will be merged into the release branch at this time.
-All other bug fixes and features can continue to be merged into the main branch.
-When the release branch is stable, the branch will be tagged for release.

 # Signing your commits